History of the Communist Movement

 The global financial crisis exposes the fundamental contradictions of capitalism.
 Austerity, imperialist war, and ecological destruction intensify.
 The need for socialist revolution becomes ever more urgent.

-The Marxist-Leninist Party of Britain and France is established on a principled basis, committed to genuine Marxism-Leninism, anti-imperialism, and the revolutionary transformation of society.
+The Marxist-Leninist British Party is established on a principled basis, committed to genuine Marxism-Leninism, anti-imperialism, and the revolutionary transformation of society.

 "The history of all hitherto existing society is the history of class struggles."